tidal-music/aws-fastly-http-client/README.md

 you can plug into the AWS Rust SDK.
 We've only used this with the [aws-sdk-dynamodb](https://crates.io/crates/aws-sdk-dynamodb) but it should work with other services as well.

-## Blocking
-Sadly this HTTP client blocks.
-So you can't send two parallel Query requests to DynamoDB.
-The blocking version of the HTTP client got the job done for us, but feel free to help out and make it async.

 ## Dependencies
 We found that we needed to disable all default features of the AWS Rust SDK to make our project build for Fastly Compute@Edge.
 For example, if you're adding the `aws-sdk-dynamodb` crate, you'll need to add this to your `Cargo.toml`: